AvastrOficial/pixel-perfect-color-by-number/README.md

 - Panning and zooming

 ## Installation/Set-up
 There is currently no straightforward way to install the game.
 However, you can clone the repository and play the game by running a local server (I use the Live Server extension in Visual Studio Code).
 Compile the TypeScript files using the `tsc` command.
 The compiled JavaScript files will be located in a folder called `dist`.
 The entry point for the game is `index.html`.

-I will be working on making the game more accessible in the future.
+Update: I have added a live demo of the game.
+You can play the game by visiting the following link: [Pixel Perfect - Color by Number](https://pixel-perfect-color-by-number.vercel.app/)

+# How to Play
+- Left click and hold to paint.
+- Right click and hold to pan the grid.
+- Scroll to zoom in and out.

 ## Technologies Used
 - HTML